retevastum/libquantum/README.md

 All credits to them.

-This one has autotools removed, restructured directories; otherwise nothing changed as of yet.
+This one has autotools removed, restructured directories and got a wrappe rlib (libjquantum) so JNA works.

 See original stuff in _orig directory, including license, readme and stuff.